GloryOyinkansola/Customer-Churn/README.md

 ## Customer Churn Analysis

+### Problem statement
+There has been an increase in the number of customers leaving a Bank.
+The goal of the Bank is to greatly reduce the rate of churn and retain as many customers as possible.
+In fact, research has shown that obtaining new customers is five times more expensive than retaining current ones.
+This problem would be solved by identifying which group of customers are leaving or likely to leave, why they are leaving, and how to reduce the rate of customer churn.
+Reducing the rate of churn would increase the worth of the bank.

 ### Introduction
 Churn prediction is the process of identifying which consumers are most likely to stop using a service.
 Customer churn is a critical concern for businesses across industries, but it is particularly important in the banking industry.
 As organizations expand, the loss of existing customers can have a disastrous impact on future performance.
-In fact, research has shown that obtaining new customers is five times more expensive than retaining current ones.
-Therefore, predicting customer churn is a crucial task for many firms, including banks.
+Therefore, predicting customer churn is a crucial task for many firms, including banks

 ### Data Source
 The data used in this project was sourced from Kaggle.
 The dataset includes information on customers' demographics, age, credit score, estimated salary, balance, etc.